code-423n4/2021-11-unlock/README.md

 This repo will be made public before the start of the contest.
 (C4 delete this line when made public)

 [ ⭐️ SPONSORS ADD INFO HERE ]

+Contracts:

+* [Unlock.sol](https://github.com/unlock-protocol/unlock/blob/master/smart-contracts/contracts/Unlock.sol) : a factory contract that deploys all locks.
+It is also called back by the lock on key purchases to mint/distribute new UDT tokens.
+This contract is deployed once on each network currently supported (Mainnet, xDAI, Polygon, BSC).
+It is upgradable and currently 'owned' by a Gnosis multisig but will eventually be transfered to the DAO.

+* [PublicLock](https://github.com/unlock-protocol/unlock/blob/master/smart-contracts/contracts/PublicLock.sol): the actual "membership" contract that implements ERC721 and a few others.
+It is deployed multiple times by creators.

+* [UnlockDiscountTokenV2](https://github.com/unlock-protocol/unlock/blob/master/smart-contracts/contracts/UnlockDiscountTokenV2.sol): the governance token contract (UDT).
+The only minter is the Unlock contract.